 PlaNYC 2030

-In December 2006, New York City Mayor Michael Bloomberg unveiled plaNYC 2030, a challenge to New Yorkers “to generate ideas for achieving ten key goals for the city’s sustainable future.”
-Organized into six key areas (Land, Water, Transportation, Energy, Air, and Climate Change), the plaNYC 2030 project is targeting ten goals, ideally achievable by the year 2030, to allow for the growth and sustenance of New York City’s industry, population, environment, and infrastructure.
-The goals of plaNYC 2030, in no particular order of importance, are as follows:
+In December 2006, New York City Mayor Michael Bloomberg unveiled PlaNYC 2030, a challenge to New Yorkers “to generate ideas for achieving ten key goals for the city’s sustainable future.”
+Organized into six key areas (Land, Water, Transportation, Energy, Air, and Climate Change), the PlaNYC 2030 project is targeting ten goals, ideally achievable by the year 2030, to allow for the growth and sustenance of New York City’s industry, population, environment, and infrastructure.
+The goals of PlaNYC 2030, in no particular order of importance, are:

 1. Create homes for almost a million more New Yorkers, while making housing more affordable and sustainable